paradeeryan/cs2-turnbinds/readme.md

  - [t5mat's CS:GO Turnbinds](https://github.com/t5mat/turnbinds) - This program is based on t5mat's original CS:GO Turnbinds program.
  - Spaz - Figuring out how to get mouse movement in CS2
  - [oce.surf Community](https://oce.surf) - Testing

+## Fork Notes

+ - Made a few changes in an attempt to improve the smoothness of the turns
+ - This version of cs2-turnbinds might require a beefier CPU